Chapter 5: Personnel05:06:03 Grievance Policy

 - The grievance procedure should begin at the lowest appropriate supervisory level.

 - It is preferred that all grievances be submitted in writing on an official Northeast State Grievance Form.
-However, the employee may present his/her grievance orally in the initial steps of the procedure.
+However, the employee may present their grievance orally in the initial steps of the procedure.
 All grievances shall be in writing prior to being referred to a grievance committee.

 - A grievance must be filed within 10 working days after the date of the occurrence giving rise to the grievance.
 If the grievance arises from a repeated or continuing occurrence, the time limit is from the date of the last occurrence.
 Any grievance not presented within the time limit is waived.
 Once a final determination is made, the employee may not present the same grievance again in an attempt to gain a more favorable decision.